grnair89/Carb_Estimator/README.md

+# Computer Vision based carbohydrate estimator.

+## What is this?

 Computer Vision based carbohydrate estimator which detects carbs from an image of food.

  This estimator performs the following operations
  1. Converts image to binary with a threshold and Canny edge detection is